MEDomics-UdeS/MEDomicsTools/README.md

 - For functions and methods, start the name with an imperative action verb, (except boolean return value: can be a question).
 - For class names, start each word with a capital letter (Pascal case).
 - Class names should represent an object or an actor that can execute concrete actions.
+- Use all-caps for constants names.
+Place all constants in a separate file called 'constants.py'.

 Example: